 Google pays $11m to end job applicants’ age discrimination lawsuit

-Google also pays out over data breaches in in harvesting data for Street View project
+Google also pays out over data breaches in harvesting data for Street View project

-Google has agreed to pay $11 million to end a lawsuit accusing the internet giant of discriminating against older job applicants.
+Google has agreed to pay $11m to end a lawsuit accusing the internet giant of discriminating against older job applicants.
 Photograph: Charles Platiau/Reuters

 The settlement also calls for the Alphabet unit to train employees and managers about age bias, to create a committee focused on age diversity in recruiting and to ensure that complaints are adequately investigated.